laurabpaulsen/vejviser/README.md

 * The way we determine when we have reached a new street seems to work well for several years.
 However, this should be thoroughly tested.

+**Results of running the proof-of-concept**
+We are able to extract occupations from the pdfs.
+However, we are also extracting non-occupations, and we cannot be sure, that we are counting all occurence of a given occupation.
+This is due to the quality of the extracted text and different spellings.

 **Suggestion to check accuracy of our approach**
 * Manually create a a count of occupations in some select pages (preferably done for a range of years)